-A faculty member who, without the permission of the department chair, dean, or Provost, fails to report to work for a period of time exceeding 30 calendar days or fails to return to work after the expiration of an approved absence shall be deemed to have constructively tendered a resignation.
-In such a case, the employee may be terminated by the University without initiating the termination for cause process.
-This does not apply, however, if the faculty member has been approved for additional leave (such as Family Medical Leave - see Employee Handbook - or medical leave for faculty as provided in Chapter 4) or an exception is necessitated under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act or other state or federal law.
+A faculty member who, without the permission of the department chair, dean, or Provost, fails to report to work for a period of time exceeding 30 calendar days or fails to return to work after the expiration of an approved absence for a period of time exceeding 30 calendar days shall be deemed to have constructively tendered a resignation.
+In such a case, the employee may be terminated by the University without initiating the termination for cause process set forth in Appendix B. This does not apply, however, if the faculty member has been approved for additional leave (such as Family Medical Leave - see Employee Handbook - or medical leave for faculty as provided in Chapter 4) or an exception is necessitated under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act or other state or federal law.
 A faculty member with a qualifying disability should refer to the Employee Handbook on how to request a reasonable accommodation.

-XIV.
+XIII.
 Termination and Severance